procoderpz42/CCA-Manager/README.md

   - 8/8 : i have started the basic set-up of the enviroment and it's required packages.
 The project is going to be a web-app that assists in the admin tasks of mannaging a CCA. i will base the functionalities based on my own CCA; Red Cross Youth.

+  - 9/8 : implement register and login processes. lay down the base for permanenent sessions.

 Project implementable ideas:
-  - attendance systems.
+  - attendance system.
-  - assessment tracking
+  - assessment (Grade) tracking
   - submission tracking